 This PayPal setup was pretty much done, now we needed to position it somewhere accessible on the site.
 As one of our early Lockdown side-projects in 2020, we built this site (on rock and roll) using Prismic Headless CMS.
 Frankly, the simple UI and slick GraphQL API keeps our life simple and the developer experience satisfying.

 Splitting the user journey in the main Dog landing page was the most logical, we adjusted this page from 100% Adoption driven, to Adoption & Sponsor.
 This linked through to a newly created Sponsorship page, and added a boolean to our Prismic Dog document was the switch between an Adoptable Dog or a Sponsor-able Dog, essential to funnel the appropriate dog info to the appropriate pages.

 Once you've chosen, the page shows content tailored to the dog and gives you 2 payment options using SEDR branding along with buttons in the trusted PayPal design.
 A PayPal account isn't necessary as the Credit Card option gives users the option to Checkout as a guest.
 The key information (email address) is still shared with SEDR and the user doesn't have to create a specific login.

-We learned loads, and with these tools, we were able to move fast to get this in front of the audience.
+We learned loads, and with these tools, we were able to move fast and get the solution in front of the audience.

-The sponsorship feature launched in May 2021, since then it's been viewed 11K times, and helped to raise £1000's for the sanctuary dogs.
+The sponsorship feature launched in May 2021, and since then it's been viewed 11K times and helped to raise £1000's for the sanctuary dogs.

 The Sponsorship feature can be viewed directly on the South East Dog Rescue Sponsor a Dog page